shauninman/MinUI/PAKS.md

 	bind More Sun = NONE:L3
 	bind Less Sun = NONE:R3

 Everything after `bind ` up to the `=` is the button label that will appear in the Controls menu.
 I usually normalize these labels (eg.  "Up" instead of "D-pad up", "A Button" instead of just "A").
 Everything after the `=` up to the optional `:` is the button mapping.
 Button mappings are all uppercase.
 Shoulder buttons and analog stick buttons always include the number, (eg. "L1" instead of just "L").
 Use "NONE" if the button should not be bound by default.
-"NONE" should always be followed by a ":" and the default core-defined button mapping.
+When customizing a binding (or removing with "NONE"), the default core-defined button mapping should always be added after a ":".
 In the example above, I removed the default More Sun binding by changing:

 	bind More Sun = L3